maximalisimus/archlinux-language/README_ENG.md

 Creation date: 13.09.2019

-Editor used: Notepad++
-    end of line: unix
-    encoding: UTF-8

 This script is designed for quick localization of ArchLinux system in pseudographic mode, using the dialog package.
 I. e. quick installation / change of system language.